t1ld3/wallhaven_bulk_dl/README.md

 # wallhaven_bulk_dl.sh -- Version: 19.02.2021

-    This scripts lets you bulk download wallpapers from wallahaven.cc using its API to scrape the wallpapers links.
+    This scripts lets you bulk download wallpapers from wallhaven.cc using its API to scrape the wallpapers links.

     options: